Datalog: Complexity

-With respect to data complexity, the decision problem for Datalog is P-complete.
 With respect to program complexity, the decision problem is EXPTIME-complete.
 In particular, evaluating Datalog programs always terminates; Datalog is not Turing-complete.

 Some extensions to Datalog do not preserve these complexity bounds.
-Extensions implemented in some Datalog engines Datalog engines, such as algebraic data types, can even make the resulting language Turing-complete.
+Extensions implemented in some Datalog engines, such as algebraic data types, can even make the resulting language Turing-complete.

 Extensions

 Several extensions have been made to Datalog, e.g., to support negation, aggregate functions, inequalities, to allow object-oriented programming, or to allow disjunctions as heads of clauses.
 These extensions have significant impacts on the language's semantics and on the implementation of a corresponding interpreter.

-Datalog is a syntactic subset of Prolog, disjunctive Datalog, answer set programming, Datalogℤ, and constraint logic programming.
+Datalog is a syntactic subset of Prolog, disjunctive Datalog, answer set programming, DatalogZ, and constraint logic programming.
 When evaluated as an answer set program, a Datalog program yields a single answer set, which is exactly its minimal model.